Why Scouts BSA?

 Troop 14 conducts fundraisers throughout the year that supplement the Troop’s budget.
 We encourage the sale of Attractions Coupon Books, plant sales, mulch sale, and an annual yard sale.

-3-man tents, chuck boxes, stoves, lanterns, axes, etc.
+3-man tents, cooking equipment, stoves, lanterns, axes, two trailers, etc.

 Sleeping bag, backpack, hiking shoes, mess kit, flashlight, pocketknife, etc.

 • Does the troop emphasize a special interest?